NightOwlRecon/IntriCase/README.md

 Routes (using the anchor tag) live in `App.svelte`

 TypeScript bindings are generated from Rust structs by running `cargo check`, and live in `ui/src/bindings`.
-In the future, these could theoretically follow a similar approach to the back-end instead of being defined in a single place.
+In the future, these routes could theoretically follow a similar approach to the back-end instead of being defined in a single place.